cloudedbats/cloudedbats_wurb_2024/README.md

 ## For developers

 The code is reorganized and some parts are completely rewritten.
-Settings are now stored in the YAML format, and there is a new configuration file, also using YAML.
+Settings are now stored in a sqlite database, and there is a new configuration file using YAML.

-There is a new service used to generate the spectrograms.
-That was needed to separate since that process disturbed the sound data stream when it was running in the same process.

-It is possible to run WURB-2020 and WURB-2023 on the same Raspberry Pi, just stop or start the services used for each version.
+It is possible to run WURB-2020 and WURB-2024 on the same Raspberry Pi, just stop or start the services used for each version.
 The old version uses txt-files for setting and the new one uses YAML, therefore there will be no clashes.

-Note that WURB-2023 uses port 8080 for the web page where WURB-2020 uses port 8000 as default.
+Note that WURB-2024 uses port 8080 for the web page where WURB-2020 uses port 8000 as default.

-The same installation process as for WURB-2020 can be used, but check out WURB-2023 instead and install the two services called "wurb_2023.service" and "wurb_2023_cache.service".
+The same installation process as for WURB-2020 can be used, but check out WURB-2024 instead.

-To be able to generate the spectrograms as jpeg this one must be installed.

-    sudo apt install libopenjp2-7

 There are two files for pip install and "requirements.txt" should be used when using Raspberry Pi.
 The other one "requirements_pyaudio.txt" uses another python library on top of ALSA.
-I use that one for development on macos since pyalsaaudio was not possible to install there.
-That may also be useful for others who want to run the WURB detector on other hardware platforms.
+I use that one for development on macOS or Windows.
+That makes it possible to run the WURB detector on other hardware platforms.

 The YAML-based configuration is not implemented yet, and the main directories to be used when running the detector have fix locations.
 They are "../wurb_settings", "../wurb_recordings",